Business Continuity and Disaster Recovery (BC/DR) Policy

 Continuity controls include:

-- Infrastructure-as-code configuration management
+- Infrastructure-as-code configuration management enabling rapid environment reconstruction

-- Redundant managed services where supported
+- Redundant managed services where applicable

 4. Disaster Scenarios